 This new program replaces a previous version of itself, the MS Therapeutic Herbalism, which has already proven to be successful in garnering new enrollments and sustaining itself; MUIH has garnered a total of 200 new students in this program from academic year 2011-2012 to academic year 2018-2019.
 Limited new resources are needed to fund and support the new program through its launch and through the first five years of its implementation.
-Eleven of the twelve courses in the program already exist, four of these require small to moderate revisions.
-Only one of the twelve courses in the program is a new course that requires full development.
+Eleven of the thirteen courses in the program already exist, two of these require small to moderate revisions.
+Only two of the thirteen courses in the program are new courses that requires full development.
 MUIH will use various strategies which have proven successful in the development and launch of previous new programs at MUIH.
 During the start-up phase of the program the University will reallocate funds from general operation to support this new program.
 The program will be administered by existing academic, advising, support services, and administrative staff.
 Courses in the program will be taught by existing fulltime/salaried and adjunct faculty and supplemented by the hiring of occasional new adjunct faculty when needed.
-Additional financial efficiencies will be gained through the use of five courses in both of the new companion herbal medicine programs: MS Clinical Herbal Medicine (this proposal) and MS Herbal Product Design and Manufacture (concurrent proposal).
+Additional financial efficiencies will be gained through the use of five courses in both of the new companion herbal medicine programs: MS Herbal Product Design and Manufacture (this proposal) and MS Clinical Herbal Medicine (concurrent proposal).